dreamfactorysoftware/platform-wiki/SQL-Database-Services.md

     * Host: hostname or IP of your DB server (localhost if appropriate)
     * Database Name: name of the MS SQL Server DB
     * Connection String: if using a port other than the default (1433), add `,####` (where #### is the actual port number) immediately after hostname/IP (e.g., `Server=localhost,4200` or `Server=192.168.1.1,4300`)
+  8. Click over to the "API Docs" tab, expand your new service, and perform a simple GET request to verify connectivity.

 * Mac OS X